Watch LIHTC video on Arlington Apartments in Tacoma, WA

 Helping thousands find affordable rental housing

-Our work in LIHTC supports the creation and preservation of affordable rental housing when and where those needs are not being met.
+Our work In LIHTC supports rental housing when and where those needs are not being met.
+We have made investments in 47 states and Washington, D.C. including rural investments in 39 states.
 We also target specific areas, including:

 - Underserved markets.